lleiding/gemm/README.md

 # 5. Initialisation

-The initialisation step creates individuals with randomly chosen parameters and traits and deposits them in one patch.
+The initialisation step creates individuals with randomly chosen parameters and traits and deposits them in one grid cell.

-At the end of initialisation each of the thus populated patches holds several different individuals, each representing one lineage.
+At the end of initialisation each of the thus populated grid cells holds several different individuals, each representing one lineage.

 # 6. Input

 At the start of a simulation user defined parameters are read, containing also a definition of the simulation arena.
 This definition is provided in a separate plain text file.
 Within the text file a line at the top containing a single number defines the number of timesteps the arena definition is valid for.
-Every other non-empty line defines one patch with a unique identifier (a number), and the location of the patch as two coordinates.
+Every other non-empty line defines one grid cell with a unique identifier (a number), and the location of the grid cell as two coordinates.
-Optionally, one can define the type of the patch (island or continent), whether it is isolated, the temperature, ~~and the size~~.
+Optionally, one can define the type of the grid cell (island or continent), whether it is isolated, the temperature, ~~and the size~~.

 Other parameters specified at run time pertain to defining simulation scenarios:  the inital random seed, a comma-separated list of the names of arena (maps) definition files, the degree of genetic linkage (none, random or full),